aodn/nrmn-application/README.md

 This repository contains the source code for the NRMN application backend, the user interface and DDL code for initialisation of the database.

+### Licensing
+This project is licensed under the terms of the GNU GPLv3 license.

 ### Web Application

 This repository contains a multi-module Maven project used to build both the front-end React application, the backend end